open-feature/ofep/README.md

 ## Submitting the OFEP and life-cycle

-- Once the idea of the proposal gets reviewed by the assigned reviewers, the OFEP author upon their discretion can then reference a Pull Request to the issue containing the proposal.
+- Once the idea of the proposal is reviewed by the assigned reviewers, the OFEP author can then reference a Pull Request to the issue containing the proposal.
 - For adding the OFEP as a Pull Request, first, [fork](https://help.github.com/en/articles/fork-a-repo) this [repo](https://github.com/open-feature/ofep).
 - Copy [`000-OFEP-template.md`](./000-OFEP-template.md) to `000-OFEP-my-title.md`, where `my-title` is a title relevant to your proposal, and `000` is the OFEP ID.
 Leave the number as is for now.
 Once a Pull Request is made, update this ID to match the next smallest available ID.
 - Fill in the template and please take care of the details as followed while creating the issue for Enhancement Proposal.